 - 3. The following principles shall guide the implementation of the Agreement between ERCA and the Municipality: - a.
 The Agreement will provide the overarching terms and conditions for the delivery of nonmandatory programs and services by ERCA that ERCA deems advisable to further the purpose of the Act. - b.
-ERCA wishes to continue to provide beneficial non-mandatory programs and services which support environmental sustainability and cultural heritage in the watershed, as outlined in Schedule A, and collectively described as the 'funding envelope'. - c.
-The Municipality agrees to financially support the programs and services outlined in Schedule A and for such support to be apportioned among the participating municipalities using the Modified Current Value Assessment method, as defined in Ontario Regulation 402/22, when all participating municipalities are in agreement to do so, for a specific program or service.
-The MCVA for 2024 is presented in Schedule B and is subject to annual revision.
-When one or more municipalities do not agree to support any specific program or service, the cost apportionment shall be based on an agreed-to amount, established by the participating municipality. - d.
+ERCA wishes to continue to provide beneficial non-mandatory programs and services which support environmental sustainability and cultural heritage in the watershed, as outlined in Schedule A, and collectively described as the 'funding envelope'.

+- c.
+The Municipality agrees to financially support the programs and services outlined in Schedule A and for such support to be apportioned among the participating municipalities using the Modified Current Value Assessment method, as defined in Ontario Regulation 402/22.
+The MCVA for 2023 is presented in Schedule B and is subject to annual revision. - d.
 ERCA will not add to or delete from the funding envelope, without identifying such changes in the draft budget, circulated for municipal consultation as required by O Reg 402/22.
-Any approved changes to the funding envelope shall be reflected in an updated Schedule A and Schedule B to be circulated and posted publicly.
+Any approved changes to the funding envelope shall be reflected in an updated Schedule A and Schedule B to be circulated and posted publicly. - e.

-- e.
 Estimates of required total municipal support as presented in Schedule B, are provided as guidance only, to facilitate municipal budgeting, and are subject to ERCA's annual budgeting process. - f.
 ERCA's Board of Directors, through the annual budget process as specified in O. Reg 402/22, shall approve the allocation of resources, to the funding envelope, which may vary annually.
-The requirement for municipal financial support may fluctuate within the funding envelope but is approximately \$900,000, based on the average cost of program and services delivery as presented in Schedule A. During the term of this agreement, the annual aggregate of municipal levies allocated to the funding envelope, subject to cost apportioning based on MCVA, and supported by all participating municipalities on that basis, may not exceed the initial estimate of \$353,600 plus five percent (5%), for any annual budget, exclusive of changes to the MCVA, and without municipal consultation and council resolution.
-Cost apportionment, based on agreed-to amounts may be subject to any cap, as determined by the respective participating municipality. - g.
+The requirement for municipal financial support may fluctuate within the funding envelope but is approximately \$900,000, based on the average cost of program and services delivery as presented in Schedule A. During the term of this agreement, the annual aggregate of municipal levies allocated to the funding envelope may not exceed the initial estimate of \$900,000 plus five percent (5%), for any annual budget, exclusive of changes to the MCVA, without municipal consultation and council resolution. - g.
 ERCA may charge a user fee for the delivery of any of the programs and services outlined in Schedule A, where appropriate, to reduce the cost apportioned to the Municipality.
 User fees are reviewed and revised annually in accordance with the Authority's Fee Policy, which includes a provision for municipal consultation. - h.
 Municipal cost apportioning revenues associated with this Agreement will be considered 'last dollar' funding and any unspent program funds or surpluses will enure to this Agreement and successor Agreements.
 ERCA will maintain appropriate deferred revenue accounts to hold unspent funds, at its discretion, and will not reallocate funds to Category 1 or 2 programs, without municipal approvals.